Biometrics, Fall 2024

 Project

-• Written report and presentation, work alone or in pairs.
+• Written report and presentation, work alone or in groups.

 Possible Topics